Gravity-Bridge/Gravity-Docs/docs/upgrading.md

 ## **WARNING**

-Run `service orchestrator status` after the upgrade, if you are experiencing this issue the big red error messages will be obvious.
+Run `service orchestrator status` after the upgrade, if you are experiencing any issues big red error messages will be obvious.
 If your orchestrator is not running correclty you may be slashed in about 10,000 blocks.
 So be sure to check

 ## Restart the chain